adaptyteam/adapty-docs/versioned_docs/version-3.0/add-remote-config-locale.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

-In a world with many cultures, it's important to adapt your product for each country.
-You can do this by using paywall localizations.
-For each paywall, make versions in different languages —each one catering to a specific language—to match the needs of specific local markets.
+Adapting your paywalls for different languages is essential in a world with diverse cultures.
+Localization allows you to create tailored experiences for users in specific regions.
+For each paywall, you can add versions in various languages, ensuring that your product resonates with local audiences.

-If you've [designed a paywall with the remote config](customize-paywall-with-remote-config), use the remote config as well to add localizations.
-Whether you're using a table view or JSON format, you can easily tweak settings for different languages.
-For example, you can translate String keys from English to Italian or set different Boolean values like TRUE for English and FALSE for Italian.
-You can even change background images based on the language.
-Basically, you keep the same setup but customize values for each language, making sure users get a personalized experience.
+If you’ve [designed a paywall using remote config](customize-paywall-with-remote-config), you can use the same remote config to set up localizations.
+Whether in table view or JSON format, you can easily adjust settings for each language.
+For example, translate string keys, toggle Boolean values (e.g., `TRUE` for English, `FALSE` for Italian), or even swap out background images.
+With this flexibility, you keep your core setup while tailoring the user experience for different languages.

-How to set up a localization for a paywall customized using remote config:
+## Setting up localization for remote configured paywalls

-1. Open the [**Products and Paywalls**](https://app.adapty.io/paywalls) section in the Adapty main menu and click the **Paywall** tab to open it and click the **3-dot** button next to the product and select the **Edit** option.
+1. Go to the [**Products and Paywalls**](https://app.adapty.io/paywalls) section in Adapty, select the **Paywall** tab, and click the **3-dot** button next to the paywall to choose **Edit**.